1960 United States presidential election: Campaign events

-Eisenhower remained out of the fray until the general election in the fall, when it was agreed that he should take to the campaign trail in support of Nixon.
-The president was very much a party man, and although he had some antipathies towards his vice president, he badly wanted the White House to remain in Republican control and also feared that Kennedy was too young and inexperienced for the job.
-Eisenhower came out in a "cyclonic" campaign, making a series of fiery speeches in the swing states of New York, Ohio, and Pennsylvania in support of Nixon and denouncing Democrat charges that he had neglected military preparedness.
-As the poll numbers with Kennedy narrowed to a close, Eisenhower's "fall offensive" was cut short by his own wife.
-Mamie Eisenhower was horrified to hear of this and became convinced that he would kill himself due to his bad heart.
-She phoned Nixon and told him he'd better tell the president to stop this right now, before something happened.
-Nixon had a luncheon with Eisenhower on October 3, but he was unable to explain exactly why his help in this campaign wasn't needed, instead clumsily beating around the bush.
-Eisenhower was surprised and slightly annoyed, but agreed to stop campaigning.

 Despite the reservations Robert F. Kennedy had about Johnson's nomination, choosing Johnson as Kennedy's running mate proved to be a master stroke.
 Johnson vigorously campaigned for Kennedy, and was instrumental in helping the Democrats to carry several Southern states skeptical of him, especially Johnson's home state of Texas.
-Johnson made a "last-minute change of plans, and scheduled two 12-minute whistlestop speeches in Georgia".
+Johnson made a "last-minute change of plans, and scheduled two 12-minute whistle-stop speeches in Georgia".
 One of these visits included stopping in Atlanta to speak from the rear of a train at Terminal Station.
-On the other hand, Ambassador Lodge, Nixon's running mate, ran a lethargic campaign and made several mistakes that hurt Nixon.
+In contrast, Ambassador Lodge, Nixon's running mate, ran a lethargic campaign and made several mistakes that hurt Nixon.
 Among them was a pledge, made without approval, that Nixon would name at least one African American to a Cabinet post.
 Nixon was furious at Lodge and accused him of spending too much time campaigning with minority groups instead of the white majority.